stevekinney/penance/README.md

 But also: React is a lot of things to a lot of different people, right?
 Classically, React targets the browser.
 But, we know that there is React Native as well, right?
 You can use React to render to PDF.

-Hell—you can even use React to control hardware.
+You can even use React to control hardware.

 Let's be real honest with each other.
 I'd love to tell you that we could write all of ReactDOM in like 20 minutes together.